June Update for Lightroom Classic, Lightroom, and Camera Raw

 Add and Remove Grain in Masking (LrC and Lr desktop)

-When you a new mask, you’ll find there is now a Grain section in the Effects panel that looks like the Grain options we’re already familiar with in the main Effects panel.
-By default, Amount is set to 0, and dragging to the right will add grain to the masked area.
+When you create a new mask, you’ll find there is now a Grain section in the Effects panel that looks just like the Grain options we’re already familiar with in the main Effects panel.
+By default, Amount is set to 0, and dragging it to the right will add grain to the masked area.
 If you’ve applied Grain globally (in the main Effects panel), then you can use this tool to reduce the appearance of the grain in the masked area (or increase it further).
 Changing the values on the Size and Roughness sliders in the Masking panel will change those same settings in the main/global Effects panel.
 This connection between Grain in Masking and globally in the Effects panel allows you to fine tune the final effect.

 There’s a new addition to the RGB point curve in the Tone Curve panel called, Refine Saturation.
 As soon as you start creating a new point curve you’ll see this slider appear under the tone curve.
 It starts at 100, which is the same result as we’ve have previously.
 What’s new is that we can drag it to the left to reduce the amount of saturation that occurs when making an adjustment with a curve.
-So, let’s say we want to use a curve to brighten up an image, but the colors are already pretty saturated, we can now apply that subtle curve to boost brightness, then use the Refine Saturation slider to throttle the saturation boost that would have normally occurred.
+So, let’s say we want to use a curve to brighten up an image, but the are already saturated, we can now apply that subtle curve to boost brightness, then use the Refine Saturation slider to throttle the saturation boost that would have normally occurred.
 First below set to 100 (default) and second photo with Refine Saturation set to 8 (set to 0 to retain original color saturation).

 Color Mix (LrC)

-The Color section of the HSL/Color panel now has indicators that appear under each color that has been adjusted so we don’t have to drill down into each one just to see if there is an adjustment, which is small, but welcome.
+The Color section of the HSL/Color panel now has indicators that appear under each color that has been adjusted so we don’t have to drill into each one just to see if there is an adjustment, which is small, but welcome.

 Additionally, there’s a new shortcut that’s pretty cool.
 If you hold down the Option key (PC: Alt) while making an adjustment with the Color Mix sliders or the HSL TAT (target adjustment tool) you will see the hue you are adjusting in color with the rest of the photo in grayscale to alternatively visualize your adjustment.